 Leadership, vision, and accountability for our FSCS initiative rests with a broadly representative consortium (Consortium) that reflects the needs of our community.
 Our Consortium has developed an intentional collaborative leadership structure to ensure all aspects of FSCS are informed and guided by community members.
-PRI has used this collaborative leadership structure in our prior community schools, and for this initiative, we refined the model with our stakeholders to ensure responsiveness to the needs of this community.
-Our collaborative leadership structure engages a broadly representative group of stakeholders at multiple levels-both the management level and the operational level, both the community level and the school level-to ensure all perspectives are heard and valued.
+PRI has used this collaborative leadership

-Rural places like our community have few local organizations beyond the schools to support students and their success.
-There are no charter schools serving students, no YMCAs, no United Ways.
-What is available are regional, statewide, and national organizations that are committed to Appalachia-organizations that provide services across a broad swath of rural Appalachian communities.
-These organizations realize that collaboration at the community and school level are critical practices.
-Supporting Appalachia is at the heart of their missions.
+Small towns like our community have few local organizations beyond the schools to support students and their success.
+The organizations that are in place realize that collaboration at the community and school level are critical practices.
+They are often short-staffed and underfunded, yet supporting residents is at the heart of their missions.